 This is your moment to ignite

-Quito’s poverty is very prevalent and chronic malnutrition is a problem for more than 25% of the population and 20% of the children under 5 have stunted growth.
+Quito’s poverty is very prevalent and chronic malnutrition is a problem for more than 25% of the population and 20% of the children under five have stunted growth.

-Life skills training, therapy and activities for disabled children
+Life skills training, therapy and activities for children with disabilities

 A team of volunteers created Camp Hope in 1983 as a week-long summer day camp.
-The program included swimming, handicrafts and group activities for disabled children.
+The program included swimming, handicrafts and group activities for children with disabilities.
 These children laughed, played games and had arts and crafts projects just like other children.
 They thrived and their parents saw their potential.
 Camp Hope delivered encouragement to the families and an inspiration to the volunteers that eventually led to the creation of an orphanage and a year-round day care center.

 Today Camp Hope includes an orphanage for 16 severely disabled children and a day care for 32 disabled children.
-The day care provides life skills training and offers multiple therapies for all 48 special needs children Monday through Friday.
+The day care provides life skills training and offers multiple therapies for all 48 special needs children.
 These children awaken each morning to a new day of joy because they receive nutritious meals, life skills training and the full attention of a caring staff.

-- A priority is helping the children learn how to eat by themselves
+- A priority is helping children learn how to eat by themselves

 smelling and tasting

-- Each child gets individual time with a therapist to improve their motor skills
+- Each child gets individual time with therapists to improve their motor skills

 - Many children learn how to navigate on their own